An Excerpt from active measures: part ii

 “Don’t underestimate them,” Taghavi warned.
 “Plenty of yours were children, too... and look what they achieved.”

-“The Basij will make quick work of the rioters in Tehran,” Zolghadr promised.
-“Then, we’ll turn our sights on Jamil Gorani and his filth.”
+“The Basij will make quick work of the rioters in Tehran,” Zolghadr promised, “then we’ll turn our sights on Jamil Gorani and his filth.”

-“When will you return?” asked Hatem.
+“When will you return?”
+Hatem asked.

 “In a week or two.”
 Taghavi gestured to Mozaffari.
 “Baradar Shahroud will stay behind.
 He’ll coordinate with the Feylis and the Turkmen—and I want a tight leash on the Khazalis.”